Mu2e/EventNtuple/tutorial/eventntuple-rooutil.md

 <details>
 <summary>Hint</summary>

-your first hint is that there are various places to find help for RooUtil:
+there are a few places to get additional help as you work through these challenges:
 * the [quick reference README](https://www.github.com/Mu2e/EventNtuple/blob/main/utils/rooutil/README.md)
 * the [examples](https://github.com/Mu2e/EventNtuple/tree/main/utils/rooutil/examples) can be used as a reference
 * the #analysis-tools Slack channel